FREE GUIDE: 100 Figures They Didn't Teach You in School

 Did You Know?

 On this day in 1794, the French National Convention voted to abolish slavery in all French colonies—the first major colonial power to do so.
 Though Napoleon would reinstate it in 1802, this moment influenced abolition movements worldwide.
+Discover more hidden facts about Black history and its global impact.

 Learn more about Rosa Parks and other activists in our directory.